aiekick/ImGuiFileDialog/Documentation.md

    - the name can be composed of what you want except { and }
    - a filter can be a regex
 4) the filters cannot integrate these chars '(' ')' '{' '}' ' ' except for a regex with respect to rule 1)
-5) the filters cannot integrate a ','
+5) the filters cannot integrate a ',' except for a regex with respect to rule 1)

 <details open><summary><h2>Singleton Pattern vs. Multiple Instances :</h2></summary><blockquote>